Xyclade/MachineLearning/Readme.md

 Now what does this -1.307229 represent?
 Basically it says that the model that predicted these values performs +/- 1.31 percent worse than returning the average each time a value is to be predicted.
 In other words, we could better use the average function as a predictor rather than the model in this specific case.

 ###Common pitfalls
 This section describes some common pitfalls in applying machine learning techniques.
-The idea of this section is to make you aware of of these pitfalls and help you prevent actually walking into one yourself.
+The idea of this section is to make you aware of these pitfalls and help you prevent actually walking into one yourself.

 #####Overfitting
 When fitting a function on the data, there is a possibility the data contains noise (for example by measurement errors).
 If you fit every point from the data exactly, you incorporate this noise into the [model](#model).
 This causes the model to predict really well on your test data, but relatively poor on future data.